Descanonge/tomate/doc/source/tutorial.rst

     lat = Coord('lat', None, fullname='Latitude', name_alt='latitude')
     lon = Coord('lon', None, fullname='Longitude', name_alt='longitude')
     time = Time('time', None, fullname='Time',
-                unit='hours since 1970-01-01 00:00:00')
+                units='hours since 1970-01-01 00:00:00')

     coords = [lat, lon, time]

 Since we do not yet have the coordinates values, we specify `None`.
-We must include a CF-metadata compliant unit for the time coordinate.
+We must include a CF-metadata compliant units for the time coordinate.

 'lat', 'lon', and 'time' will be the names of our coordinates, however they could be found under other names in our different data files, we thus